Restream/reindexer/readme.md

 - serial - sequence of integer, useful for uniq ID generation
 - timestamp - current time stamp of operation, useful for data syncronisation

 These functions can be passed to Upsert/Insert/Update in 3-rd and next arguments.

+If these functions are provided, the passed by reference item will be changed to updated value

 ```go
    // set ID field from serial generator